Particular/docs.particular.net/nservicebus/operations/auditing.md

 <!-- import configureAuditUsingXml -->

 * `OverrideTimeToBeReceived`: Supported in Version 4 and higher.
 It is optional and defaults to the value of the TimeToBeReceived on the original message message.

-Note: For backwards compatibility, Version 4 still supports the attribute `ForwardReceivedMessagesTo` on `UnicastBusConfig` section, but you will receive a warning recommending that you upgrade your configuration to use `AuditConfig` section.

 ### Using IProvideConfiguration